 Accept your lack of control

-To start over, you need to accept that you can’t control many things in your life.
+To start over after a relationship ends, you need to accept that you can’t control many things in your life.
 You can’t control who loves you, who leaves you, who helps you, who betrays you.
 You can’t control your neighborhood, the traffic, the weather, or the economy.
 Of all the things you want to change in your life, remember that you can’t change people.

 You can sometimes change circumstances, and you can change your attitude and response to events and people…but you can’t change your husband, children, coworkers, neighbors, or family members.
 I’m reading a book about self-compassion, and the author says that we control far less than we realize.
 This is both good and bad!